cockroachdb/docs/v21.2/restore.md

 Restore Type | Parameters
 -------------|----------
-Full backup | Include only the path to the full backup.
+Full backup | Include the [subdirectory](#view-the-backup-subdirectories) of the backup and the path to the full backup destination (e.g.`RESTORE ...
+FROM 'subdirectory' IN 'backup destination';`).
-Full backup + <br>incremental backups | If the full backup and incremental backups were sent to the same destination, include only the path to the full backup (e.g., `RESTORE FROM 'full_backup_location';`).<br><br>If the incremental backups were sent to a different destination from the full backup, include the path to the full backup as the first argument and the subsequent incremental backups from oldest to newest as the following arguments (e.g., `RESTORE FROM 'full_backup_location', 'incremental_location_1', 'incremental_location_2';`).
+Full backup + <br>incremental backups | Include the path that contains the backup collection and the [subdirectory](#view-the-backup-subdirectories) containing the desired backup (e.g. `RESTORE ...
+FROM 'subdirectory' IN 'backup collection destination';`).

 ## Performance